bartventer/dotfiles/README.md

 1. Check and install `zsh` and `oh-my-zsh`.
 2. Create symbolic links for files from the repository to the home directory.
-3. Determine the current shell (exit if not `bash` or `zsh`).
-4. Identify the package manager and install packages.
+3. Identify the package manager, update package lists and install packages.
-5. Clone `oh-my-zsh` plugins and theme.
+4. Clone `oh-my-zsh` plugins and theme.
+5. Clone and install `tmux` plugins.
 6. Install `oh-my-zsh` theme.
 7. Install fonts.
-8. Source `.zshrc` file.
-9. Parse `config.json` for Neovim configuration and apply it.
-10. Install and configure `Neovim`.
+8. Install and configure `Neovim`.

 You can customize the installation using the following command-line options: